HKUST-DRIVE-AI-LAB/FollowNet/README.md

 ## Dataset distribution
-Below is the average time gap during car following (s)
+Below is the average time gap during car following (s).
+For more results stored in `results/` folder.

 ![](results/time_gap.jpg)